Staff in the Department of Russian

 Science of the Child in Late Imperial and Early Soviet Russia (1881-1936)

 The project investigates how children became objects of scientific study, professional expertise and public interest in modern societies, focusing on Russia as a key example.
 It explores the historical contingencies of the rise and fall of a multiprofessional/crossdisciplinary movement that claimed child development and socialisation as a territory of specialist investigation, including: developmental and educational psychology; child psychiatry and special education; hygiene and pediatrics; juvenile criminology and the social anthropology of childhood.
 The project is envisaged as a case study in the social history of the human sciences and professions in the distinctive context of late 19th- and early 20th-century Russia, a period of rapid modernization, socio-political restructuring, and cataclysmic revolutionary upheaval.
-Further details on the project are available here.
+Further details see the project website.

 An Ontology of Animal Minds: A Cultural History of Russian ‘Zoopsychology’ (1890s-1990s)

 The project focuses on the history of Russian research in comparative psychology, ethology, animal neuroscience and behavioural ecology.
 It looks at the work of figures such as V.A.
 Vagner (1849-1934), Ivan Pavlov (1849-1936), N.N.
 Ladygina-Kots (1889-1963), Vladimir Durov (1863-1934) and many others.
 The project focuses on different ways in which Russian scientists constructed animal mentality, a phenomenon that they ambivalently both troubled over and assumed, denied and kept returning to, skirted around and yet could not do without.
 As part of this project Dr Byford co-organised an interdisciplinary symposium on the Evidence of Animal Minds, under the auspieces of Durham's Institute of Advanced Study.
-Further details on this event are available here.
+Further details on this event are available on the symposium webpages.

 I welcome enquiries from those wishing to pursue a Masters by Research (MAR) and/or a PhD on topics related to the social and cultural history of the intelligentsia, professions, sciences and education in 19th- and 20th-century Russia.
 At present I would especially encourage proposals on topics relating to human-animal relations in Russia.